PocketNinjaDesign/wp-theme-es6-sass-webpack-boilerplate/readme.txt

 == Description ==

-A theme with ES6 JS with Webpack and Sass, Atomic Design Structure with Bourbon & Neat
+A theme with ES6 JS with Webpack and Sass, Atomic Design Structure

 == Installation ==